How to Build an Investment Plan That Works for You

 To make a solid investment plan, you have to know why you are investing.
 Once you know the objective, figuring out which choices are most likely to get you there becomes easier.
-The five questions below will help you build a sound investment plan based on your goals.
+The 5 questions below will help you build a sound investment plan based on your goals.

 1. Which Purpose Are You Pursuing?